Capitoline Museum Tickets

 About Capitoline Museum

-Initially designed to showcase a collection of ancient bronzes, the Capitoline Museums have evolved over the years and expanded their holdings to encompass a diverse array of artifacts.
+Initially designed to show a collection of ancient bronzes, the Capitoline Museums have evolved over the years and expanded their collection to include a diverse collection of artefacts.
+Capitoline Hill, which was a site of great significance in ancient Rome, also adds an extra layer of historical importance.

-Palazzo dei Conservatori - This palace is a treasure trove of classical sculptures which includes the iconic statue of Marcus Aurelius on horseback.
-The grandeur of this equestrian statue captures the essence of Roman imperial power.
+• Palazzo dei Conservatori - This palace is a treasure trove of classical sculptures and includes the famous statue of Marcus Aurelius on horseback.
+The grandeur of the equestrian statue captures the essence of Roman imperial power.

-The museum also boasts the Capitoline Wolf, a symbol of Rome's legendary foundation story, featuring the she-wolf nurturing the twin brothers, Romulus and Remus.
+• The museum is also home to the Capitoline Wolf, a symbol of Rome's legendary foundation story, featuring the she-wolf nurturing the twin brothers, Romulus and Remus.

-Palazzo Nuovo - Palazzo Nuovo complements its counterpart with an impressive collection of ancient sculptures and frescoes.
-Among its highlights is the celebrated sculpture of the Capitoline Venus, a masterpiece that embodies the timeless beauty of classical art.
+• Palazzo Nuovo - Palazzo Nuovo complements its counterpart with an impressive collection of ancient sculptures and frescoes.
+Amongst its highlights is the celebrated sculpture of the Capitoline Venus, a masterpiece that embodies the timeless beauty of classical art.

-Undoubtedly one of the most iconic symbols of Rome, the Capitoline Wolf is a bronze sculpture depicting the she-wolf suckling the legendary founders of Rome, Romulus and Remus.
-This ancient masterpiece is both a symbol of maternal care and the city's mythical origins.
+• The Capitoline Wolf: Undoubtedly one of the most iconic and famous symbols of Rome, the Capitoline Wolf is a bronze sculpture that depicts the she-wolf suckling the legendary founders of Rome, Romulus and Remus.
+The ancient masterpiece is both a symbol of maternal care and the city's mythical origins.

 Useful Information About Capitoline Museum